infrasonar/docs/docs/application/conditions_editor.md

     InfraSonar pre-defined conditions only the severity levels  `CRITICAL`, `ERROR`, `WARNING` & `NOTICE`.

     We advice to use `ALERT` & `EMERGENCY` for your specific use cases;
-    `EMERGENCY` could for example be used to send notifications to a 24x7 DutyCalls channel where `ALERT` is send to a DutyCalls channel used for non weekends and holidays.
+    `EMERGENCY` could for example be used to send notifications to a 24x7 team as voice message using our [rules](./rules.md) and where `ALERT` is used to send to a WhatsApp message.

 `message`